electron/electron/docs/api/web-contents.md

 ### `webContents.getAllWebContents()`

-Returns an array of all web contents.
+Returns an array of all `WebContents` instances.
 This will contain web contents for all windows, webviews, opened devtools, and devtools extension background pages.

 ### `webContents.getFocusedWebContents()`